Tools

 Parallel Execution

-When the LLM emits multiple tool calls in a single response, independent tools run concurrently.
-Tools opt into sequential execution by implementing the tool.ParallelOverride interface and returning false from Parallel().
-The default is parallel (tools that don’t implement the interface run concurrently).
-Non-parallel tools (Ask, Done, TodoCreate, TodoProgress, LoadTools, LspRestart) run sequentially after all parallel tools complete.
-The Batch tool uses the same two-pass dispatch for its sub-calls — all three levels (global toggle, config override, code interface) are respected.
+When the LLM emits multiple tool calls in one response, independent tools run concurrently.
+Non-parallel tools (Ask, Done, TodoCreate, TodoProgress, LoadTools, LspRestart) run after all parallel tools complete.

 # .aura/config/tools/bash.yaml